The Harmonica Path

-There are now 5 progressional lessons for both chromatic and diatonic, along with a module on Harmonica History, 10 instructional videos, 42 exercises, and 4 practice songs.
+There are now 14 progressional lessons for both chromatic and diatonic, a Test Piece section, a module on Harmonica History, 33 instructional videos, 279 exercises, and 18 practice songs.

-These first few lessons are mostly geared towards total beginners or players of any skill level who would like to learn to read music from the start.
+The beginning level module is now complete!
+It’s geared toward total beginners and players of any skill level who would like to learn to read music from the start.

-Each month, as the course evolves I will continue to add content and explore different topics based on the feedback I receive from students, so your input is greatly appreciated!
+As the course evolves, I will continue to add content and explore different topics based on the feedback I receive from students, so your feedback is greatly appreciated!

 Harmonica virtuoso, Joe Powers is known for bending and blending genres from jazz to classical, hip-hop to world music, and Argentine Tango.
 Since gaining a music degree from the University of Oregon he has performed around the world, from Paris to Tokyo and won the Belgian Crystal Harmonica Award/Classical Division in 2008.